-Category А В С Purpose To make an effective contribution to the work of the committee.
+Category Α В С Purpose To make an effective contribution to the work of the committee.
 To be kept informed of the work of the committee.
 To make a technical contribution to drafting standards in a Working Group.
-Eligibility Not for profit Legal entity Membership based (worldwide or over a broad region) Relevant competence and expertise Process for stakeholder engagement and consensus decision- making (See clause 1.17.3.1 for full details) Intergovernmental Organizations only - Not for profit - Legal entity - Membership based (worldwide or over a broad region) - Relevant competence and expertise - Process for stakeholder engagement and consensus decision- making (See clause 1.17.3.1 for full details) Not for profit Relevant competence and expertise Process for stakeholder engagement and consensus decisionmaking (See clause 1.17.3.2 for full details) Level TC/SC TC/SC Working Group Participation Participate in TC/SC meetings, access to documents, may appoint experts to WGs and these experts may serve as convenors or Project Leaders.
+Eligibility Not for profit Legal entity Membership based (worldwide or over a broad region) Relevant competence and expertise Process for stakeholder engagement and consensus decision- making (See clause 1.17.3.1 for full details) Intergovernmental Organizations only Not for profit Legal entity Membership based (worldwide or over a broad region) Relevant competence and expertise Process for stakeholder engagement and consensus decision- making (See clause 1.17.3.1 for full details) Not for profit Relevant competence and expertise Process for stakeholder engagement and consensus decision-making (See clause 1.17.3.2 for full details) Level TC/SC TC/SC Working Group Participation Participate in TC/SC meetings, access to documents, may appoint experts to WGs and these experts may serve as convenors or Project Leaders.
 To be kept informed of the work only (access to documents).
 Full participation as a member of the WG (but cannot be convenor or Project Leader).
-Rights and obligations No voting rights, but can comment (comments are given the same treatment as comments from member bodies).
-Can propose new work items (see clause 2.3.2 ).
-No voting rights, but can comment (comments are given the same treatment as comments from member bodies).
+Rights and obligations No voting rights, but can comment (comments are given the same treatment No voting rights, but can comment (comments are given the same treatment Experts can attend committee meetings if expressly invited by s comments from member odies). as comments from member bodies). the committee, but only as observers. an propose new work ems (see clause 2.3.2).
 Cannot propose new work items.
-Experts can attend committee meetings if expressly invited by the committee, but only as observers.
 Cannot propose new work items.